saturnlighting/literature-review/README.md

 “when cycling on a lit road, cycle lighting frequently offers no benefit for peripheral detection and may make it worse.
-It was demonstrated that position matters” (S. Fotios et al. 2017).
+It was demonstrated that position matters” (Fotios et al. 2017).

 “cyclist–motorist crashes were nonlinearly associated with light pole densities” (Osama and Sayed 2017).